AxonIQ/reference-guide/part2/sagas.md

 The choice for the implementation to use depends mainly on the storage engine used by the application.
 Axon provides the `JdbcSagaStore`, `InMemorySagaStore`, `JpaSagaStore` and `MongoSagaStore`.

-In some cases, application benefit from caching Saga instances.
+In some cases, applications benefit from caching Saga instances.
 In that case, there is a `CachingSagaStore` which wraps another implementation to add caching behavior.
 Note that the `CachingSagaStore` is a write-through cache, which means save operations are always immediately forwarded to the backing Store, to ensure data safety.

 ### JpaSagaStore
 The `JpaSagaStore` uses JPA to store the state and Association Values of Sagas.
 Sagas themselves do not need any JPA annotations; Axon will serialize the sagas using a `Serializer` (similar to Event serialization, you can use either a `JavaSerializer` or an `XStreamSerializer`).